 Plants need light to develop flower buds.
 But equally so, they need the heat radiated from the sun.
 Full sun on a brick wall allows a microclimate to develop which will produce an abundance of flowers and fruit, the like of which you will not get in a freestanding 'open' position.
 The wall stores the heat and radiates it during the evening hours, which further promotes the ripening of the fruit.
-On wooden houses and those with external insulation, this "oven" effect is also present, though to a considerably lesser degree.
+On wooden houses and those with external insulation, this "oven" effect is also present, though to a considerably less degree.

 Unfortunately, a lot of heat also increases the evaporation rate and thus water consumption.
 Some plant species become very susceptible to fungal attack under heat stress.